onzfonz/comp227/src/content/0/en/part0c.md

 at some point you are going to want to do something that is beyond what's available.
 The best thing that you can do to help yourself is to begin to practice using git on the command line.
 It is harder to use.
-However, there are many more resources out there (like with stackoverflow) that give you the keyboard combination or command to do some neat things, like amend your last commit, or go back a couple of commits, among other things.
+However, there are many more resources out there (like stackoverflow) that give you a git command to do some neat things, like amend your last commit, or go back a couple of commits, among other things.

 For this, we'll continue getting comfortable with git bash.